jimmarkunas/agents-enterprise-ai-operating-model/README.md

 ## How to use this system

-1. Star the repo, so you can easily find your way back to the original repo
+1. Star the repo, so you can easily find your way back to the original repo.
 2. Create a fork using the "Fork" CTA above, so you can run this system yourself.
 3. Download the free step-by-step toolkit above.
 4. Define the enterprise business case.